WallarooLabs/wally/BUILD.md

 ### Sendence Pony tagging strategy

-The Sendence Pony tagging strategy follows [semver](http://semver.org).
+The Sendence Pony tagging strategy follows [semver](http://semver.org) (with one exception noted below).
 Our Pony version have no connection to official Pony versions.
 Semver works as follows, for software that has the version 1.0.2, it breaks down as follows